jonnieZG/EButton/README.md

 ## Minimizing Memory Footprint
 If the memory becomes an issue in your project, you can easily decrease the driver's footprint by disabling support for unneeded events.
+That way you can make significant savings in your memory-critical projects.

 To disable a feature, just comment out its corresponding `#define` entry in the driver's header file:
 ```C++